danmaclean/finding-causative-mutations/02-preprocessing.md

 >
 > 1. Is there any evidence of contamination?
 Which report tells you?
 > 2. If there is, which sequence is contaminating?
-> 3. Which of the three files is the best?
+> 3. Which of the four files is the best?
 >

 > ##3.
 Clean Up Poor Quality Sequence {.challenge}